 For the Cheesecake: In another bowl, beat cream cheese and sugar until smooth.
 Beat in remainder of ingredients until smooth.

 Spread about 2/3 of chocolate batter into prepared pan.
 Spread the pumpkin batter over top, distributing evenly.
 Drop the remaining brownie batter over cheesecake batter.
 To make the swirls, run a butter knife back and forth through the pan.

 Bake for 35-40 minutes, or until a toothpick inserted in the center comes out clean and the center doesn’t jiggle when you nudge the pan.
 Cool completely and chill before cutting and serving.

-These were a little rich for my blood, though, I gave them to some people who I know will love them.
+These pumpkin cheesecake brownies were a little rich for my blood, so I gave them to some people who I knew would love them.
 If I were to make these again, I would make them in a 9″ x 13″ pan using the same method as instructed, except lowering the cook time (probably to 25 minutes).
 They would be thinner brownies, which for their level of richness, I may enjoy more.

 This pumpkin cheesecake brownies post made FoodBuzz Top 9!